 • Driving a commercial vehicle without a valid commercial license

 There are also traffic violations that will not add points to your license.
-These are non-moving violations, including:
+Note that although these will not add points to your license, you can still receive tickets for them.
+These are non-moving violations, which usually include:

 • Parking violations